-Measures to promote SMME's
+37 Measures to promote local suppliers and SMME's

-- 39. (1) Preference points must be allocated in the tender documents to SMMEc for the following services: - (i) Advertisement, media, communications - (ii) Internal and external cleaning services and the provision of cleaning products - (iii) Clothes and textiles - (iv) Computer equipment and consumer stock - (v) Internal and external furniture and décor - (vi) Coordination and management of opportunities - (vii) Maintenance, repairs, construction and office space - (viii) Travel coordination and commuting services - (ix) Perishable food and the provision thereof - (x) Stationary stock and printing - (2) An advertisement must be placed in the local newspapers to inform existing and any prospective SMME of the services whereby they can benefit. - (3) The following criteria, as determined in the National Small Business Act (Act 102 of 1996), will be used to determine if a person/enterprise/business qualify as a SMME: - (i) Total full-time equivalent of paid employees: Less than 5 and - (ii) Total annual turnover: Less than R 200 000 and - (iii) Total gross asset value (fixed assets excluded): Less than R 100 000 - (4) That assistance be given to SMME s who was the successful bidder, to execute projects.
+- (1) As far as possible, must quotations/tenders be awarded to local SMME's for the following services: - (i) Advertisement, media, communications - (ii) Internal and external cleaning services and the provision of cleaning products - (iii) Clothes and textiles - (iv) Catering services - (v) Internal and external furniture and décor - (vi) Coordination and management of opportunities - (vii) Maintenance, repairs, construction and office space - (viii) Travel coordination and commuting services - (ix) Perishable food and the provision thereof - (x) Stationary stock and printing - (2) An advertisement must be placed in the local newspapers to inform existing and any prospective local SMME's of the services whereby they can benefit. - (3) The following criteria, as determined in the National Small Business Act (Act 102 of 1996), will be used to determine if a person/enterprise/business qualify as a SMME:

-- (5) That in cases of purchases up to R 50 000, a minimum acceptable bid/quotation amount be determined to ensure that bidders can execute the project successfully, taken into account legal aspects and financial viability. - (6) That it be made a tender condition that local SMMEs and/or local businesses be utilized in executing the tender, where possible.
+- (i) Total full-time equivalent of paid employees: Less than 5 and - (ii) Total annual turnover: Less than R 200 000 and - (iii) Total gross asset value (fixed assets excluded): Less than R 100 000 - (4) That assistance be given to local SMME's who was the successful bidder, to execute projects. - (5) That in cases of purchases up to R 50 000, a minimum acceptable bid/quotation amount be determined to ensure that local bidders can execute the project successfully, taken into account legal aspects and financial viability. - (6) That it be made a tender condition that local SMME's and/or local businesses be utilized in executing the tender, where possible.

-Measures for utilizing local labour
+38 Measures for utilizing local labour

-- 40 (1) Projects must, as far as possible, be devided between materials, labour, etc. - (2) In cases where tenders/quotations are invited for labour, it be made a condition that only labour in that specific area/town will be utilized. - (3) In cases where it is not in the interest of Council to devide the project, it be made a condition that the contractor/tenderer must use people for labour from that specific area/town where the project will be executed. - (4) The Accounting Officer can approve if it is not in the interest of Council to utilize labour, in terms of paragraph (2) and (3) above.
+- (1) Projects must, as far as possible, be devided between materials, labour, etc. - (2) In cases where tenders/quotations are invited for labour, it be made a condition that only labour in that specific area/town will be utilized. - (3) In cases where it is not in the interest of Council to devide the project, it be made a condition that the contractor/tenderer must use people for labour from that specific area/town where the project will be executed. - (4) The Accounting Officer can approve if it is not in the interest of Council to utilize labour, in terms of paragraph (2) and (3) above.